Robust Stackelberg Equilibria: Introduction

-Despite its simplicity and power to capture a wide range of suboptimal behaviors, there appears to be a lack of thorough analysis in the literature for such a natural solution concept of robust Stackelberg equilibrium, regarding its properties as an equilibrium concept and its related algorithmic questions.
-For simultaneous move games, similar concepts of robust Nash equilibrium have indeed been proposed and thoroughly analyzed \citep{tijs1981nash,aghassi2006robust}.
-However, simultaneous-move games are quite different from Stackelberg games.
-For Stackelberg games, most relevant to ours is perhaps an applied study of \cite{pita2010robust} who proposed a mixed integer linear program for computing a subtle \emph{variant} of our RSE solution in order to find robust leader strategies.
-However, the running time of their program is exponential in the worst case; moreover, as we will elaborate in Section \ref{sec:RSE-Property}, the RSE variant they considered may not always exist.
-Many fundamental questions still remain: how to define the equilibrium concept so that it always exists?
-If exists, what is the computational complexity of finding the RSE?
+Despite its simplicity and power to capture a wide range of suboptimal behaviors, there appears to be a lack of thorough analysis in the literature for such a natural solution concept of robust Stackelberg equilibrium.
+For simultaneous move games, somewhat similar concepts of robust Nash equilibrium have been proposed and thoroughly analyzed \citep{tijs1981nash,aghassi2006robust}.
+However, the analysis in simultaneous-move games is quite different from that of Stackelberg games.
+For Stackelberg games, most relevant to ours is perhaps an applied study by \citet{pita2010robust} who proposed a mixed integer linear program for computing a subtle {variant} of our RSE solution in order to find robust leader strategies.
+However, the running time of their program is exponential in the worst case; moreover, as we will elaborate in Section~\ref{sec:RSE-Property}, the RSE variant they considered may not always exist.
+Many fundamental questions still remain: How to define the equilibrium concept so that it always exists?
+What is the computational complexity of finding the RSE?
 Are there provably sub-exponential algorithms for computing the RSE?
 What are the connections between RSE and other equilibrium concepts?
 These are the questions we aim to answer in this paper.